 The symbol of NG is recorded for pending Honor Court situations.
 Should a faculty member need to assign a NG grade, please contact the Registrar's Office, Records Section or the Office of Student Conduct.

 An Honor Court sanction of a failing grade in a course.
-Receiving a grade of FX results in the student becoming academically ineligible to continue in The Graduate School.
+Receiving a grade of XF results in the student becoming academically ineligible to continue in The Graduate School.

 Failure to remove temporary grades of IN and AB by the last day of classes of the term in which a student plans to graduate will prevent graduation.
 A temporary grade converts to F* unless the grade is replaced with a permanent grade by the last day of classes for the same term one year later.